JuttaAliisa/MommysSnackBar/README.md

   - SEO 100
   - performance 81/100

+### Manual testing

+To ensure that the site works, I tested it manually with multiple devices and browsers:

+- Lenovo Legion laptop
+- Macbook pro 13"
+- Safari
+- Chrome
+No problems were found

+The app was tested by a 7-year-old and a 12-year-old user to confirm the usability for children.
+Both could navigate the app without verbal instructions.

 ## MODULES IMPORTED
 * <b>google.oauth2.service_account</b> for using the<code> Credentials </code> function on "creds.json" file that was used to link the program with the Google spreadsheet using the <b>gspread</b> module
 * <b>os</b> module was imported for accessing <code>os.system</code> to clear the terminal